WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 3.5.2 =
+= 3.5.3 =
-Major release.
-Please read the release post for more details.
-New Pro version available with additional features.
+Multiple bugs fixed.
+Please upgrade to this version.